Brine Tank Overflow

 Way to check Drain Hose for partial blockage:

-You'd remove and look into connection at valve,
+You'd remove and look into the connection at the valve,

-and into hose for signs of "build up".
+and into the hose for signs of "build up".

 8" tanks = 1.5 gpm